-Numerous events take place during Sukkot in the Negev and at the Dead Sea region of southern Israel.
+Numerous events take place during Sukkot in the Negev and the Dead Sea region of southern Israel.
 The cool weather makes the desert beautifully bearable and draws thousands of families from across Israel to take advantage.
 This year Sukkot is 9-16 October 2022.

 Sukkot at the Dead Sea